Growing cannabis cuttings

 Another step that seems to help; on the part of your cutting that is going to be dipped in rooting solution, (gel, powder, whatever), and buried in whatever substrate you're using, take a razor blade and very gently scrape away the outer skin.
 This allows the rooting hormones to be more easily absorbed.
 Works well for us.

-Do you want to give your opinion on growing-marijuana-cuttings or ask a question about this product?
+Do you want to give your opinion on "Growing cannabis cuttings" or ask a question abut this post?

 About this Cannabis Blog